o-alammari/My-Depts/README.md

-# 💸 My Debts - Flutter App
+# 💸 Debt App - Flutter App

 **My Debts** is a Flutter application designed to help you manage your personal debts effectively.
 Track what others owe you and what you owe to others — all in one organized, offline-capable app.